srvaroa/labeler/README.md

 Then add a new file `./github/labeler.yml` with the configuration as described below in the `Configuration` section.

-This action will avoid failing in all cases, so it's worth looking at execution logs just in case.
+This action will avoid failing in all cases, so if you're experiencing unexpected behaviour it's worth looking at execution logs just in case.
 Typical errors are:

 * The configuration file is non existent, or has invalid yaml.
 * Running the action from a fork, as the `GITHUB_TOKEN` has not enough